United States involvement in regime change: 1989–1994: Panama

 In 1979, the U.S. and Panama signed a treaty to end the Panama Canal Zone and promise that the U.S. would hand over the canal after 1999.
-Manuel Noriega ruled the country of Panama as dictator.
+Manuel Noriega ruled the country of Panama as a dictator.
 He was an ally of the United States working with them against the Sandinistas in Nicaragua and the FMLN in El Salvador.
-Despite this, relations began to deteriorate as he was implicated in the Iran-Contra scandal, including drug trafficking.
+Despite this, relations began to deteriorate as he was implicated in the Iran–Contra scandal, including drug trafficking.
 As relations continued to deteriorate Noriega started to ally with the Eastern Bloc.
-This also worried US officials and government officials like Elliott Abrams started arguing to Reagan that the US should invade Panama.
+This also worried US officials and government officials like Elliott Abrams started arguing with Reagan that the US should invade Panama.
 Reagan decided to hold off due to George H. W. Bush's ties to Noriega when he was the head of the CIA running his election, but after Bush was elected he started pressuring Noriega.
 Despite irregularities in the 1989 Panamanian general election, Noriega refused to allow the opposition candidate into power.
 Bush called on him to honor the will of the Panamanian people.
 Coup attempts were made against Noriega and skirmishes broke out between U.S. and Panamanian troops.
 Noriega was also indicted for drug charges in the United States.

 In December 1989, in a military operation code-named Operation Just Cause, the U.S. invaded Panama.
 Noriega went into hiding but was later captured by US forces.
 President-elect Guillermo Endara was sworn into office.
 The United States ended Operation Just Cause in January 1990 and began Operation Promote Liberty, which was the occupation of the country to set up the new government until 1994.